 You may find it helpful to review the Ontario Business Names Act for information relevant to naming a practice.

 A member of a regulatory College governed by the Regulated Health Professions Act, 1991 (RHPA) can choose to practise personally, i.e. in their own name, through a partnership or through a professional corporation.
-CRPO members who wish to practise through a corporation will need to establish a professional corporation and apply to CRPO for a Certificate of Authorization.
+CRPO registrants who wish to practise through a corporation will need to establish a professional corporation and apply to CRPO for a Certificate of Authorization.

 Professional corporations have a number of conditions and restrictions, including the following: